EmilieYZhang/personal-portfolio/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

 *Note: The portfolio site will work on your local machine while you have it running inside of your terminal.
-The portfolio is also hosted in a DigitalOcean droplet and deployed with Docker containers.*
+The portfolio is also hosted in a DigitalOcean droplet and deployed with Docker containers.
+See it in production: https://emiliezhang.duckdns.org/*

 ## Contributing